-For $\mathfrak{g}=\mathfrak{sl}_2(\mathbb{C})$ the weight components of $\mathfrak{k}$-intertwiners $\phi_\ell$ and $\phi_r$ are Meixner-Pollaczek polynomials, and the $\sigma$-Harish-Chandra series can be expressed in terms of Gauss' hypergeometric series ${}_2F_1$.
-Formula \eqref{link2} then provides a representation theoretic derivation of the formula expressing the Poisson kernel of Meixner-Pollaczek polynomials as a ${}_2F_1$ (see Subsection \ref{rankoneSection}).
+For $\mathfrak{g}=\mathfrak{sl}_2(\mathbb{C})$ the weight components of $\mathfrak{k}$-intertwiners $\phi_\ell$ and $\phi_r$ are Meixner-Pollaczek polynomials.
+On the other hand, the $\sigma$-Harish-Chandra series can be expressed in terms of Gauss' hypergeometric series ${}_2F_1$.
+Formula \eqref{link2} then provides a representation theoretic proof of the formula \cite{Er,Ra,KJ} expressing the Poisson kernel of Meixner-Pollaczek polynomials as a ${}_2F_1$.
+This is detailed in Subsection \ref{rankoneSection}.

-Gauged versions of the $\sigma$-radial components of the biinvariant differential operators on $G$ give rise to quantum Hamiltonians of spin\footnote{Throughout this paper we use "spin" in the sense how this term is used in physics as the description of internal degrees of freedom of one-dimensional quantum particles with their relative positions defined by the $\xi_\alpha$ ($\alpha\in R$) and their spin degrees of freedom given by vectors in $V_l\otimes V_r^*$}. versions of quantum hyperbolic Calogero-Moser systems.
-Formula \eqref{link2} then gives the representation theoretic interpretation of the corresponding asymptotically free eigenstates.
-The theory for the compact symmetric space associated to $G/K$ yields spin versions of the quantum {\it trigonometric} Calogero-Moser system, with eigenstates described by vector-valued multivariable orthogonal polynomials.
-We will discuss this case in a separate paper.